"CHANGING THE LIVES OF ARTISTS WITH DISABILITIES"

 .jpg)

-Covid-19 Updates: MOSA's is operating limited virtual art programming.
+Covid-19 Updates: MOSA's is operating limited virtual arts programming.

 MOSA continues to serve our community with virtual programming, offsite exhibitions, and innovative programming that provides disability awareness, inclusion, and equitable access in the arts for individuals with disabilities.
 As MOSA, slowly transitions out the impacts of the Covid-19 pandemic, our customers will see a new disability museum emerge that provides dynamic community engagement opportunities in the visual arts.